Nashville-Public-Library/talklib/README.md

 ---
 ## Installation

-### Download
-- download this repository
-- unzip it
-- remove the "-main" from the directory name (it should just be called "talklib")
-- copy the directory to the `site-packages` directory inside the Python directory
-- If it exists, DO overwrite the existing directory.

-Depending on how you installed Python, the `site-packages` directory could be somewhere like: `C:\Users\<username>\AppData\Local\Programs\Python\Python###\Lib\site-packages`

-### Install Python Packages
-- open a terminal window
+- open a terminal/command prompt
-- cd into the talklib directory
-- run `pip install -r requirements.txt`
+- run `pip install git+https://github.com/talkinglibrary/talklib.git`
-    - This will download all the 3rd party Python packages we're using
+    - depending on your OS, instead of `pip` you may need to use `pip3`
+- That's it!
-    - Please note, this will install things globally.
-For the TL, that's likely what you want
-    - If you only want to install things locally (for testing, etc.), use a virtual environment.
+    - This will install the package globally.
+If you're a TL user just trying to install the package for everyday use, that's likely what you want to do.
+If you want to install it locally (for testing, etc.), see the [development](#development) section below.

 ---